Maurizio Costanzo’s coffin has arrived at the Campidoglio-breakinglatest.news-Breaking Latest News

-Hundreds of people are parading to the funeral home in the hall of the Protomoteca in the Campidoglio for a last farewell to Maurizio Costanzo, who passed away yesterday at the age of 84.
-Maria De Filippi also arrived at the funeral home.
-Valerio Mastrandrea, Mara Venier, Pierluigi Diaco, Fiorello, Paola Barale are some of the well-known personalities who have come to pay homage to Costanzo.
-Mastrandrea placed a white rose on the coffin.

-The wife has arrived, passing through a side entrance.
-With her, the adopted son of the couple, Gabriele, in tears.
-Together they put themselves in the front row of seats for relatives and friends and the presenter, in a suit and black glasses, continues to talk to her son to console him, also watching the flow of people who arrive as a tribute to her husband.

-This morning the mayor of Rome Roberto Gualtieri and two of the journalist’s children, the director Saverio Costanzo and the screenwriter Camilla Costanzo, were present at the arrival of the coffin in the Campidoglio.
+The coffin of Maurice Costanzo, for the opening of the funeral home to be held today (opening at 10.30, closing at 18) and tomorrow in the Protomoteca room.
+The mayor of Rome welcomed him Robert Gualtieri and two of the journalist’s children, director Saverio Costanzo and screenwriter Camilla Costanzo.
 Among the first to arrive Francesco Rutelli with his wife Barbara Palombelli and Emanuela Aureli.
 Four vases of white roses were brought in with the coffin.
 At the back of the room, between the crowns that of Rome Capital and the Lazio Region.

-The Promoteca room will remain open today until 18 and will reopen tomorrow at 10.
-The funeral will be held on Monday in the Church of the Artists in Piazza del Popolo in Rome.

 “There is a moving tribute from Roman men and women to a giant of television, culture and journalism like Maurizio Costanzo, who was also a man of extraordinary professionalism and humanity.
 A very sweet and nice person, an unrivaled professional”.
 The mayor of Rome says so Robert Gualtieri at the exit of the funeral home for Maurizio Costanzo in the Campidoglio.
 “The widespread reaction in the city proves how much he is a person to whom we all owe a lot and to whom Rome will adequately pay homage – he adds -.
 Now there is a collective embrace from Rome for him, for his family and those who have wished well”.